sunny-lads-group/weather-boyz/README.md

 docker compose up -d
 ```

-Copy `.env` file in `weather-boyz/backend/` directory from the example file
+Create a `.env` file in `weather-boyz/backend/` directory from the example file

 ```bash
 cd backend